BL!NDMAN plays BACH

 In an idiosyncratic take on polyphony, BL!NDMAN hooks baroque scores to contemporary compositions that take a highly idiosyncratic approach to polyphony.
 These short works traverse the partitas and, together with BL!NDMAN’s visual approach, give a kaleidoscopic dimension to the musical subject matter.

-Eric Sleichim: artistic direction, arrangements and electronics
+Eric Sleichim: artistic direction and arrangements

 BL!NDMAN [sax]